imazen/resizer/Plugins/FastScaling/readme.md

 FastScaling can make a range of adjustments to favor speed or quality on very large images.
 These typically set default values for the filter type/size and for averaging optimizations.

 Averaging optimization: If you're downscaling an image to 1/20th of its size, FastScaling will use an averaging filter to scale it to 1/6th, then scale the remaining 1/3.333 using a high-quality filter.
 Since no filters use a window larger than ~3x the scale filter, this does not measurably affect quality.
-You can make this optimization more agressive by increasing the speed value, or reduce it by specifying a negative value.
+You can make this optimization more aggressive by increasing the speed value, or reduce it by specifying a negative value.

 * `&down.speed = -2..4` (default 0)  -2 disables averaging optimizations.
 * `&up.speed = 0..2` (default 0)